Chicago Police To Expand Carjacking Task Force, Expecting Possible Spike In Attacks This Fall

 “Well, we’ve only been doing this since January.
 It’s going to take time.
 It’s going to take the offenders learning there are consequences for their actions,” Amelio said.

 The task force doesn’t work alone.
-They’re working closely with the Cook County Sheriff, Illinois State Police, U.S. Homeland Security, and departments throughout the suburbs and neighboring states.MORE NEWS: Robbers Target Magnificent Mile Stores In String Of Purse Thefts; Elderly Security Guard Seriously Injured In One Heist
+They’re working closely with the Cook County Sheriff, Illinois State Police, U.S. Homeland Security, and departments throughout the suburbs and neighboring states.MORE NEWS: With Illinois' Eviction Moratorium Set To Expire, A Roseland Church Steps In With A Rental Assistance Program

 Asked why so many carjackers are so young, Amelio said he can only speculate when it comes to age, but he also said they work closely with the Cook County State’s Attorney’s office, and provide all the information they can about these cases.